Cisco Tetration overview

 Q. Can you explain Cisco Tetration capabilities in simple terms?

-A. The Cisco Tetration Analytics platform offers a ready-to-use solution that enables network administrators, security operations, and application owners to:
+A. The Cisco Tetration platform offers a ready-to-use solution that enables network administrators, security operations, and application owners to:

 ● Gain complete visibility into application components, communications, and dependencies to enable implementation of a zero-trust model in the data center